HiQLab/hiqlab.github.io/_posts/2016-08-12-cemat-2016-field-report.markdown

 As part of an upcoming collaboration with Toyota Material Handling Europe (commonly referred to as TMHE) we had the opportunity to visit CeMAT Hannover during its two final days.
 At HiQ Ace we have a firm belief in the sharing of knowledge so we wanted to take advantage of this opportunity to learn more about the logistics business and what drives and motivates it by sharing our primary insights with the rest of HiQ.

-*Just as a side note, we tried get photos of the tech we cover, but a lot of companies had no photography signs.*

 # Background

 ## What is CeMAT?